-Mentioned In the Bible
+Black seed oil In the Bible

 The earliest written reference to black seed is in the book of Isaiah in the Old Testament where it is called “ketzah”, which is Hebrew for black cumin, a spice for used for bread and cakes.
 Easton’s bible dictionary clarifies that the Hebrew word for black cumin, ketsah, refers to nigella sativa.
 Isaiah compares the reaping of black cumin with wheat.
 “For the black cumin is not threshed with a threshing sledge, nor is a cart wheel rolled over the cumin, but the black cumin is beaten out with a stick, and the cumin with a rod.”(Isiah 28:25,27 NKJV).

 The Holy Prophet (peace be upon him) said, “Hold on to the use of the black seed for indeed it has a remedy for every disease except death.”